smlavine/smlavine.com/content/blog/sourcehut-web-ui.md

 language project the last week or so and it's been a lot of fun.
 I made the following video to show another contributor how to submit changes to the reference implementation through the SourceHut web UI.
 Hope it's useful!
-Excuse the umms and ahhs and the buzzing in the background.
+Excuse the umms and ahhs.

 <video controls>
   <source src="/blog/sourcehut-web-ui/sourcehut-web-ui.webm" type="video/webm"/>